 Giongo [擬音語]

 Noises that are not covered by giseigo.
-Sound effects such as the wind blowing, an explosion, or precipitation.
+Sound effects, like the wind blowing, an explosion, or precipitation.

 Action Noises